Apply Online for a Co-op Work Permit

 • You will be able to follow the processing of your application via your GCKey account.
 If IRCC requests any additional documents for your application, you will upload and submit them them via your online GCKey account.
 You must provide any documents requested by the deadline given by IRCC, or your application will be refused.
 If your email has a strong junk mail filter, consider logging in to your GCKey account at least once a week to check for messages.

-• IRCC will mail your permit to the mailing address that you specified on the IMM5710 application form.
-If you do not receive your co-op work permit in the mail within 6 weeks of approval, notify IRCC using the webform.
+• If you do not receive your co-op work permit in the mail within the posted processing times, notify IRCC using the webform.

 • If your application for a co-op work permit is refused, please contact us immediately for advice.